Al-Qaida said to be changing its ways after leaks

 Shortly after Edward Snowden leaked documents about the secret NSA surveillance programs, chat rooms and websites used by like-minded extremists and would-be recruits advised users how to avoid NSA detection, from telling them not to use their real phone numbers to recommending specific online software programs to keep spies from tracking their computers’ physical locations.

-Sen. Angus King, I-Maine, said Tuesday that Snowden “has basically alerted people who are enemies of this country ... (like) al-Qaida, about what techniques we have been using to monitor their activities and foil plots, and compromised those efforts, and it’s very conceivable that people will die as a result.”
+Sen. Angus King, an independent, said Tuesday that Snowden “has basically alerted people who are enemies of this country ... (like) al-Qaida, about what techniques we have been using to monitor their activities and foil plots, and compromised those efforts, and it’s very conceivable that people will die as a result.”

 Privacy activists are more skeptical of the claims.
 “I assume my communication is being monitored,” said Andrea Prasow, senior counterterrorism counsel for Human Rights Watch.
 She said that’s why her group joined a lawsuit against the Director of National Intelligence to find out if its communications were being monitored.
 The case was dismissed by the U.S. Supreme Court last fall.
 “I would be shocked if terrorists didn’t also assume that and take steps to protect against it,” she said.

 “The government is telling us, ‘This has caused tremendous harm.’
 But also saying, ’Trust us we have all the information.
 The US government has to do a lot more than just say it,” Prasow said.